vonam21/zephyr_citisys/ADR.md

 * Due to the some similarity between the `Quectel EC800M` module and the `Lynq L511` module, we can try to develop a driver for `Lynq L511` and use some of the components of the resulting driver on the `Quectel EC800M`.
+* Development can starts off from the readily available `urban-power-4g` board first then move on to actual product hardware.
+This diversify the development platform.
+Some sample code can be used in other products as well.
 * The design of the driver should change to allow faster boot sequence.
 Current solution will wait for all the init sequence to return which can take a long time to complete.
 This will also clear up some of the configuration options